mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 typedef int a[3];          // `a` is an alias of `int [3]`.
 ```

-Thus, the task of reading a typedef declaration can be delegated to a reading
+Thus, the task of reading a typedef declaration can be delegated to reading a
-of a variable declaration then reinterpreting the names to be __aliases__ of the
+variable declaration then reinterpreting the names to be __aliases__ of the
 corresponding types as opposed to __instances__ of them!

 ## Inaccurate Sources